h2oai/nitro/README.md

-### Pickers - Radio-buttons
+### Pickers - Radio Buttons

-Radio-buttons are shown for 4-7 options.
+Radio buttons is shown for 4-7 options.

-Set `mode='radio'` to display buttons regardless of the number of options.
+Set `mode='radio'` to display radio buttons regardless of the number of options.

 ```py